haro-on/twitter_analysis/README.md

 ## Porject Overview:
-In this project will use the dataset of Twitter user called <a href='https://twitter.com/dog_rates?ref_src=twsrc%5Egoogle%7Ctwcamp%5Eserp%7Ctwgr%5Eauthor '> @dog_rates  <a/>, also known as WeRateDogs.
+In this project I will use the dataset of Twitter user called <a href='https://twitter.com/dog_rates?ref_src=twsrc%5Egoogle%7Ctwcamp%5Eserp%7Ctwgr%5Eauthor '> @dog_rates  <a/>, also known as WeRateDogs.
 WeRateDogs is a Twitter account that rates people's dogs with a humorous comment about the dog.
 These ratings almost always have a denominator of 10.
 The numerators, though?
 Almost always greater than 10.
 11/10, 12/10, 13/10, etc. Why?
 Because "they're good dogs Brent."
 WeRateDogs has over 4 million followers and has received international media coverage.

 The objective of this project is to do a wrangling, analyzing then visualizing a some facts of @dog_rates tweets.